 If Hacienda San Lucas is out of your price range we can also recommend Hotel Patty.
 Located right in downtown Copán Ruinas, the basic rooms are clean with bathrooms and TV, there’s a big secure parking lot, the WiFi works and the owners are friendly.
 Rooms start at US$25 double occupancy.

 The best microbrew in Central America?

 We would like to take this opportunity to thank Fabricio.
-He’s a local customs officer who we met when we crossed the border from Guatemala.
+He’s a local customs officer who we met when we crossed the border from Guatemala into Honduras.
 If he hadn’t told us about “the big German making beer” in Copán Ruinas we might never have found Thomas Wagner.

 Thomas is serious about beer.
 Serious enough to drive 10 miles for his spring water.
 Serious enough to wear a lab coat while he brews.
 Serious enough to import all of his equipment and ingredients from his native Germany.
 He is not, however, very serious about signs.
 His tiny brewery and mini German beer hall is located down a residential side street with no more than a small sign right at the entrance.
 Ask anyone in Copán Ruinas for directions to the Sol de Copán Brew Pub (closed Monday and Tuesday), then look for the building with wacky castle-like turrets just a few blocks away from downtown.